bitExpert/ng2-combobox/README.md

 `inputClass: string = 'form-control';`
 class to apply to the inner input field

+`inputPlaceholder: string = '';`
+value of the placeholder attribute of the inner input field

 `loadingIconClass: string = 'loader';`
 class to apply to the loading icon element